Breadcrumb

 - You have a fever.

-Your first experience as a caregiver for a spinal cord injury (SCI) usually comes during rehabilitation (rehab).
+Your first experience as a caregiver for someone who has an SCI usually comes during rehabilitation (rehab).
 Although the rehab team takes the lead at this point in your loved one's recovery, there are some things you can do to help.

 - Visit and talk with your loved one often.
 Find activities you can do together, such as playing cards or watching TV.
 Try to keep in touch with your loved one's friends as much as possible.
 Encourage them to visit.